bryanpaget/ZonePresentation/slides.md

 <!-- Title Slide -->
 # The Zone
-## A Modern Data Science Platform
+## A Modern Data Science Platform for Statistics Canada

 ![bg right:33%](./zone-0.png)

 ---

 <!-- Who We Are -->
-## Our Team
+## The Zone Team – Summer 2025

 ![bg right:33%](./zone-0.png)

-Building and supporting the platform:
+We are the team building and supporting:
 - Souheil, Mathis, Jose, Wendy, Bryan
 - Co-op Students: Justin and Anray
+- Dedicated to modern data science

 ---

 <!-- Our Story / History -->
-## Our Story: One Foundation
+## Our Story: One Platform, Two Zones

 ![bg right:33%](./zone-1.png)

-- Born from the Advanced Analytics Workspace
+- The Advanced Analytics Workspace was first
-- Its Protected B counterpart
+- The Zone is its Protected B counterpart
-- Same core: **Kubeflow on Kubernetes**
+- Both built on Kubeflow and Kubernetes

-> One flexible core, multiple secure zones.
+> Same core capabilities, higher security
+> Proven foundation for modern analytics

 ---